 1) Walk Drosselgasse

 Although this small street is merely 144 meters long and two meters wide, Drosselgasse is a historical landmark and an integral part of the town’s past.
 A charming little lane provides something for everyone.
-Restaurants, cafes, bars, wine stalls, gelaterias, souvenirs shops and hotels are inviting you.
+Restaurants, cafes, bars, wine stalls, gelaterias, souvenir shops, and hotels are inviting you.
 The overall environment is really enjoyable and lovely, absolutely and definitely worth a visit!

 2) Visit Siegfried’s Mechanical Music Cabinet

-“You won’t believe your ears” while experiencing a musical adventure of the world of historical automated instruments.
+“You won’t believe your ears” while experiencing a musical adventure in the world of historical automated instruments.
 See a vast collection of fascinating musical instruments that function like computers, ranging from tiny, delicate music boxes to an enormous orchestrion.
-Tools and machines for the production of organ pipes, cardboard sheet music, rolls of sheet music and perforated disks are also on display in the collection.
-Open from March to December, 10am-6pm daily.
+Tools and machines for the production of organ pipes, cardboard sheet music, rolls of sheet music, and perforated disks are also on display in the collection.
+Open from March to December, 10 am-6 pm daily.
 You are invited to buy musical souvenirs in the nearby shop.

 Address: Oberstraße 29